MaryamMairaj123/Multi-Cluster-Mega-CICD-E-Commerce-Project/README.md

 ## Usage

-Once the application is running, you can access it at `http://localhost:8080`.
+Once the application runs, you can access it at `http://localhost:8080`.
 You can use the web interface to manage your tasks.

 ### Endpoints